-Check out the events this Summer in Sarnia!
+Check out the events this Summer!

 Sarnia is a border town in Lambton County with Lake Huron to the north and St. Clair River to the west.

 Originally inhabited by the Attiwandaron Indians, the first wave of immigrants didn’t arrive until the 1830’s, and an oil boom brought much prosperity to the region from the mid 1850’s until about 1921, when industrial workers took over as the primary source of employment.

 Today, Sarnia-Lambton has a population of 128,000 people with the petrochemical industry as the main economic force, however, Tourism and agriculture are important industries for the area as well.

 Many people don’t realize just how many fun, unique events take place every summer in Sarnia, so no matter your tastes, there are a variety of events to choose from nearly every weekend.

 Some of my favorite events are:

 Ribfest: The Sarnia Ribfest is a major event every summer in Centennial Park featuring free admission and free concerts.
 It is scheduled to take place each June, giving you plenty of opportunity to stop by and enjoy some mouth-watering food while listening to fine tunes.
 The judging of the ribs takes place on a Sunday in mid-June.
 Is anyone else’s mouth watering?!

 Artwalk: Also located in southern Ontario, the Sarnia Artwalk takes place on Christina St. N. between George St. and Wellington St. Taking place in early June, the Artwalk showcases and promotes the talent of local artists.
 There will be art and food vendors, demonstrating artists, an eco village, a multi-cultural village, live music, and children’s activities.